Investors have two main ways to earn a return on stock:

 Non-qualified dividends:

-Dividends can be qualified or non-qualified, which relates to how they’re taxed.
-Dividends are qualified if the issuer meets specific qualifications and the investment is held for a certain amount of time (don’t worry about the specifics).
-The majority of dividends received by investors are qualified.
+Dividends can be qualified or non-qualified, and that classification determines the tax rate.
+Dividends are qualified if the issuer meets certain requirements and you hold the investment for a required period of time (you don’t need the specific rules here).
+Most dividends investors receive are qualified.

-Qualified dividends are taxed at 15% for most people, while those at the two highest income tax brackets pay 20%.
-The amount of reported income factors into an individual’s marginal tax bracket (discussed below).
-The more income made, the higher the tax bracket.
-Only a small portion of taxpayers fall into the highest income tax brackets.
+Qualified dividends are taxed at 15% for most people, while investors in the two highest income tax brackets pay 20%.
+Your reported income affects your marginal tax bracket: as income increases, the tax bracket can increase.
+Only a small portion of taxpayers fall into the highest brackets.

-One of the only instances you’ll need to be aware of non-qualified dividends is with real estate investment trusts (REITs) (discussed later in these materials).
-With a higher tax rate on the income received, REITs must offer higher rates of returns to encourage investors to purchase their units.
+A common situation where you’ll see non-qualified dividends is with real estate investment trusts (REITs) (covered later in these materials).
+Because the income is taxed at higher rates, REITs generally need to offer higher returns to attract investors.
 Non-qualified dividends are taxable up to 37%, depending on the investor’s tax bracket.

-Corporate investors obtain even more tax benefits than individual investors.
-Known as the corporate dividend exclusion rule, corporate investors avoid paying taxes on large portions of dividends they receive.
-In particular:
+Corporate investors can receive additional tax benefits compared with individual investors.
+Under the corporate dividend exclusion rule, corporations can exclude (and therefore avoid paying taxes on) a portion of dividends they receive:

 Corporations can avoid paying taxes on:

-Corporations typically maintain brokerage accounts to invest unneeded cash.
-When this occurs, corporations end up owning portions of other companies.
-For example, let’s assume General Electric (GE) owns a small portion of Coca-Cola (KO) stock.
-If Coca-Cola makes a dividend payment of $100,000 to GE, GE will only pay taxes on $50,000.
-If GE owned 20% or more of Coca-Cola, they would only pay taxes on $35,000 of the $100,000 dividend payment (65% exclusion).
+Corporations often maintain brokerage accounts to invest excess cash.
+As a result, they may own shares of other companies.
+For example, assume General Electric (GE) owns a small portion of Coca-Cola (KO) stock.
+If Coca-Cola pays a $100,000 dividend to GE, GE pays taxes on only $50,000.
+If GE owned 20% or more of Coca-Cola, it would pay taxes on only $35,000 of the $100,000 dividend payment (a 65% exclusion).

-Dividends are reported annually on the tax form 1099-DIV.
-Brokerage firms send these forms to their customers and the IRS.
-The form details the amount of dividends received and the status (qualified or non-qualified).
-For a dividend to show up on a given year’s 1099-DIV form, it must be paid in that year.
-If a dividend were declared in 2023 but was paid in 2024, it would be reported on 2024’s 1099-DIV form.
+Dividends are reported annually on tax form 1099-DIV.
+Brokerage firms send these forms to their customers and to the IRS.
+The form shows the amount of dividends received and whether they were qualified or non-qualified.

 An investor purchases shares of ABC stock at $50 while paying a $2 per share commission.
 Several months later, the stock is sold for $70 while paying another $2 per share commission.
 What is the cost basis, sales proceeds, and capital gain or loss?